Skip to content

 }

 All feather.auto.setup() options are supported.
 Command-line flags (--session-name, etc.) take precedence over the config file.
+The debug overlay is visible by default when Feather is active; press F12 or double-tap the top-right corner to temporarily hide/show it.

 Binary detection